A Comprehensive Guide to Self Storage

-Thanks to COVID, this has been halted for most of us for now, (We're getting closer now with the trans-tasman bubble) but when travel gets back up and running Self storage can be a great option for your belongings when you move overseas, if you don't have family nearby (or friends with any spare room at their house!), if your intention is to come back to New Zealand in the near or not-so-near future, you could rent a self storage unit and rest assured that your items are safe.
+Self storage can be a great option for your belongings when you move overseas temporarily or permanently, if you don't have family nearby (or friends with any spare room at their house!), if your intention is to come back to New Zealand in the near or not-so-near future, you could rent a self storage unit and rest assured that your items are safe.

 If you're moving your team (or a number of teams) into another office, it can be a bit of a hectic time.
 You could look into renting a storage unit for document storage, furniture storage, stationery storage or whatever you need rather than immediately filling up your new space with your existing items.

 With office rental costs seemingly ever on the increase, renting storage units with the option to upgrade to a larger unit or move down to a smaller one, can be a great idea.
 You can store excess stock, documents, materials and all sorts and have access to the unit(s) from 5am-11pm, seven days a week.
 Another key thing is that self storage can help you keep your work and home lives separate, with one not causing problems for the other.
 If you're considering starting an online retail business you might want to check out our other article with a few extra tips, here.

 Our rolling contracts mean that it's easy to take short term storage without any big commitments.